MohammedNajih/Corse-python/README.md

 :______:___________:_____:______:________:
 # Corse-python
-# The core all program language python
+# The corse all program language python
 # coder Mohammed Almuswi
 # From in Iraq City
 :______:___________:_____:______:________: